Campaign of the Month: October 2017

 Touchstones are grounding points for Kindred.
 Kindred are neither human nor monster, and walk a difficult line between the two sides.
 They walk this line with the help of their Touchstones.
 Kindred existence is a slide (or sometimes a crash) toward monstrosity.
 A Touchstone is the rope at the top of the hole.
 It’s useful, at least until you’ve let go of it.

-Example: Imagine Trevor, a person born in a small town.
+Imagine Trevor, a person born in a small town.
 He grows up, he goes to school, then he finds a career and moves to the city.
 By all measures, he was once a small town kid.
 But the city’s done a number on him, and now he’s all action item lists, memos, soy lattes, and subways.
-But Eric, Eric grounds him.
-Eric was Trevor’s high school crush.
+But Erica, Erica grounds him.
+Erica was Trevor’s high school crush.
 They’d sneak off during football games and make out beneath the bleachers.

 They never lost contact.
-Even when Trevor moved to the city, Eric kept texting him.
+Even when Trevor moved to the city, Erica kept texting him.
 They’d call each other every few weeks, and talk about whomever they were dating, and what they had for lunch.
 But it was always just a little weird.
-Trevor would tell Eric a joke about the city traffic, but Eric had never seen gridlock in his life.
-Trevor would talk about the aggressive merger he was working on, but Eric’s work experience began and ended in a local grocery store where his family was friends with the owners.
+Trevor would tell Erica a joke about the city traffic, but Erica had never seen gridlock in her life.
+Trevor would talk about the aggressive merger he was working on, but Erica’s work experience began and ended in a local grocery store where her family was friends with the owners.
 But this helped Trevor keep it real.
 It reminded him of his roots.

 A Touchstone is part of the mortal world, usually a living, breathing person.
 Rarely, it can be a place or thing.
 The Touchstone tests a vampire’s Requiem; and by her very existence, she asks challenging questions of the Kindred.
 She tests his values, his priorities, and his true nature.
 She touches his Requiem in a fundamentally positive way, even though her association might cause complications and tribulations for the vampire.